josemctorres/alfabeta/README.md

-# Alpha-beta pruning
+# Minimax algorithm with Alpha-beta pruning

-Minimax algorithm with alpha-beta pruning
+Implementation of minimax algorithm with alpha-beta pruning in javascript

-See:
+See algorithm description in:
 https://en.wikipedia.org/wiki/Alpha–beta_pruning